September 18, 2020

 While we are not meeting in person for worship on Sunday mornings, we expect that plate donations will drop.
 And with so much economic uncertainty, we know that home budgets might change.
 In order to facilitate continued giving, we have reactivated our church PayPal account.
 Using the button below, you can make your pledge or donation online.

 Additionally, you can also set up auto-draft from your own bank account using your online banking.
-This will cause a paper check to be sent to our mailbox at 37 Point St., which we are checking each day.
+This will cause a paper check to be sent to our mailbox at P.O.
+Box 490, Hughsonville, NY 12537 which we are checking each day.
 The Vestry are doing the normal count, and our parish administrator, Dana, continues to record pledges in our system.

 please click: HERE

-CORONATIDE CONTACT SHEET Dana, our parish administrator, has created a temporary Coronatide contact sheet with the most updated contact information we have for all of you.
-If you would like a digital copy of the Temporary Coronatide Contact Sheet, please email the church office.
-A more complete parish directory, with photos and expanded information, will be available in September.
+PARISH DIRECTORY Dana, our parish administrator, has created a new Parish Directory with the most updated contact information we have for all of you.
+If you would like a digital copy of the directory, please email the church office.

 AA GROUP MEETINGS St. Nick's does have regular AA meetings but due to the Corona Virus restrictions they are currently on hold until further notice.

 INTRA OFFICE DEADLINES Want to put an announcement in the weekly e-news?
-The deadline for submission is: Thursdays@12pm
+The deadline for submission is: Wednesdays 12pm

 AGING NEWS: SENIOR RESOURCES Click on this link for the recent enews from Dutchess County Department For The Aging:

 For those for whom prayers have been asked: